CHill-Three/mars.projects/README.md

 <!-- MARS 4.5 Starter Projects -->
 ## MARS 4.5 Starter Projects <a name="MATLAB Starter Projects"></a>
+MARS 4.5 is a free educational resource focusing on microprocessor without interlocked pipelined stages (MIPS) programming, where users can create and/or modify their assembly language code.
 This is a list of my completed starter projects utilizing MARS 4.5.
 Projects were used to receive credit from an educational institution.
+I hope you enjoy!

 <!-- Project 1: Introduction to MIPS Assembly Using the MARS Simulator - Problem 1 (SUB-PARA) -->
 ### Project 1: Introduction to MIPS Assembly Using the MARS Simulator - Problem 1 <a name="Project 1: Introduction to MIPS Assembly Using the MARS Simulator - Problem 1"></a>